derian-cordoba/secure-keys-generator/docs/index.md

 export SECURE_KEYS_IDENTIFIER="github-token|api_key|firebaseToken"
 ```

-### Step 2: Generate the Keys.xcframework
+### Step 2: Generate the SecureKeys.xcframework

-After configuring your keys, generate the `Keys.xcframework` by running the following command in your iOS project root directory:
+After configuring your keys, generate the `SecureKeys.xcframework` by running the following command in your iOS project root directory:

 ```bash
 secure-keys